Skip to content

 png

-Decodability of the resulting matrix
+Decodability of the Resulting Matrix

-The transposed matrix of the specific matrix we have chosen can be decoded with up to 2 errors, which corresponds to a polynomial transformation of \(f\) of degree 2 in the amplitude, and degree 4 in the sampling probability:
+The transposed matrix of the specific matrix we have chosen can be decoded with up to two errors, which corresponds to a polynomial transformation of \(f\) of degree 2 in the amplitude, and degree 4 in the sampling probability:

 # set the code length and possible number of errors